btcorgtfo/ElliottWaveAnalyzer/readme.md

 First Version of an (not yet) iterative Elliott Wave scanner in financial data.

 ## Setup
-use Python 3.9 environment and install all packages via `pip install -r requirements.txt`
+use Python 3.11 environment and install all packages via `pip install -r requirements.txt`

+# Algorithm / Idea
+The basic idea of the algorithm is to try **a lot** of combinations of possible wave patterns for a given OHLC chart and validate each one against a given set of rules (e.g. against an 12345 impulsive movement).

 ## Quickstart
 Start with `example_monowave.py` to see how the basic concept (finding monowaves) works and play with the parameter `skip_n`.